Banner image placeholder

 👩💻

-In his seminal paper, 'Simulating physics with computers', Richard Feynman argued that very complex problems, including the many-body problem, would require a new paradigm to be solved.
-In an era driven by data, there is strong urge to tackle problems so complex - involving a very large number of variables, millions of paths to chose from - tasks too complicated that even the most powerful classical processor and supercomputers cannot handle.
-These practical needs, combined with advances in our ability to manipulate atomic systems, have enable the developments in quantum computing we have been witnessing.
-Who would have imagined how much progress would be achieved over the past two decades?
-To make the much-hyped promise of quantum advantage (aka supremacy) a reality, there is still a lot of work to be done at both hardware and software levels.
-While limitations in current quantum architectures - specifically scalability and noise - hinder practical applications with true advantage, a new question is posed: what can we do to make the most of classical and quantum algorithms?
+In his seminal paper, 'Simulating physics with computers', Richard Feynman argued that very complex problems would require a new computational paradigm to be solved.
+Curiously, he evoked the many-body problem as an example.
+In an era driven by data, there is a strong urge to tackle problems of enormous complexity.
+This is the case of problems described by a very large number of variables and countless possible configurations, tasks too difficult even for the most powerful classical processors and supercomputers.
+These practical needs, combined with advances in our ability to manipulate atomic systems, have enabled the remarkable developments in quantum computing we have witnessed over the two past decades.
+Who would have imagined such rapid progress?
+To make the much-hyped promise of quantum advantage (aka supremacy) a reality, there is still a great deal of work to be done.
+Not only does the hardware needs to be developed, but also the software has to be engineered.
+Limitations in current quantum architectures -- specifically scalability and noise -- continue to hinder practical applications with true advantage.
+This raises an important question: how can we combine the power of classical and quantum computing to make the most of both approaches?

 Share